BasilThaddeus/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](images/commit2.png)

-In our [second commit](https://github.com/BasilThaddeus/markdown-parse/commit/48ca5caa57727fb3dff3fe2a58e64b00a2fad15c), our goal was to fix the bugs which had been caused by the first commit.
+In our [second commit](https://github.com/BasilThaddeus/markdown-parse/commit/48ca5caa57727fb3dff3fe2a58e64b00a2fad15c), our goal was to fix the [breaking cases](https://github.com/BasilThaddeus/markdown-parse/blob/48ca5caa57727fb3dff3fe2a58e64b00a2fad15c/test-file2.md) which had been caused by the first commit.
 We added new lines to the `MarkdownParse.java` file which caused the while loop to `break` whenever we could not find one of the open or close params for the brackets and parentheses.
 This caused the java heap error to stop.

 Additionally, as observed in line 19, we added a way to recognize links from images by checking if there is a `!` before the first open bracket.
 This was a preventive way of programming, as this issue would have occured at some point in the programming process.